rohitsrauthan100/spinach/README.md

-# spinach
-just another repository
+#Spinach

 I am new to Github.
+Please help me.